gravitational/teleport/rfd/0109-opsgenie-plugin.md

 Access requests will be mapped to Opsgenie alerts by including the Access request ID in the tags field of the note.

 Shared code between the teleport-plugins found in lib is not too extensive and the simplest method to handle this when adding the Opsgenie plugin would be to simply duplicate what is needed for now.

+### Note

+Opsgenie will only ever read Teleport state and never write it.

 ## Security considerations